BeratE/pdlibs/behavior/README.md

 Alternatively, you can call `var.setEnvGlobal()` before the declaration of any node to declare `foo` and `bar` to global variables.
 The body of the action function then becomes `print(foo .. " " .. bar)`.

 > **_NOTE:_**  The scope of a node is captured on its *creation*.
 Changing the environment *while* creating a node, e.g. in a sequence, will not have an effect on the environment of the declared variables.
-In the above example, the node `Print(mylib.var.get("foo"))` would print `nil`, since the function will be evaluated at decleration, and at that time `foo` will be unassigned.
+In the above example, the node `Print(pdlibs.var.get("foo"))` would print `nil`, since the function will be evaluated at decleration, and at that time `foo` will be unassigned.
 Wrap the argument into a function to simulate *deferred execution*.

 Note that all behavior trees share the same default namespace for variables.
 This makes it easy to share data or pass messages between different behavior trees.
 You can generate a random namespace using the function `var.ns.generate()`, which returns the namespace name you can pass on as third parameter to following library functions.